Is Dacula Classical Academy accredited?

 Are parents responsible for grades and other academic records?

 Parents are not responsible for grades and other academic records.
 All assignments including skills practice, content review, mastery of concepts, projects, etc., are assigned and graded by the classroom teacher.
 Parents do have the responsibility of checking all of the student’s homework and having the student make corrections which are crucial for mastery learning, but they do not have responsibility in grading and academic records.

 Are you a university model school?

 We are a collaborative academic school that offers a unique format and condensed schedule that is very similar to the schedule a student in college would experience.
-We partner with parents in a dual-educational setting in which students come to class on campus on Tuesdays and Thursdays to take their five core academic classes - language arts, math, history, science, and Latin.
-They also come for a half day on Fridays to take their elective classes such as art, music, drama, etc. On Mondays and Wednesdays students are at home working on assignments and projects under their parents’ direct supervision, which provides one-on-one instructional support for every student.
+We partner with parents in a dual-educational setting in which students come to class on campus on Tuesdays, Wednesdays, and Thursdays to take their five core academic classes - language arts, math, history, science, and Latin.
+They also come for a half day on Fridays to take their classical studies and elective classes such as art, music, drama, etc. On Mondays students are at home working on assignments and projects under their parents’ direct supervision, which provides one-on-one instructional support for every student.